7 Healthy, Grain-Free Wrap Recipes That Swap Vegetables for Bread

 1. Dumpling-Inspired Cabbage Wraps

 We love dumplings, but we also know that fried dough isn’t something we should really eat every day.
 However, once you remove the fried outer layer, a dumpling’s insides are balanced, healthy, and best of all, extremely flavorful.
-In these Dumpling-Inspired Cabbage Wraps, cabbage takes a turn on the outside of the dumpling and is browned, providing a tasty exterior for a savory ground turkey and crunchy water chestnut filling.
+In this grain-free wrap, cabbage takes a turn on the outside of the dumpling and is browned, providing a tasty exterior for a savory ground turkey and crunchy water chestnut filling.
 Water chestnuts, while seemingly just a vehicle for texture, are actually a great source of antioxidants.

 2. Nori Tuna Wraps

 You don’t need rice or sushi-grade raw fish to enjoy a sushi-inspired, wrapped lunch.
 Nori is the Japanese seaweed that can be found either inside or outside your sushi rolls.
 It’s also available in sheets in most grocery stores, and it’s a rich source of vitamins, including vitamin A, vitamin C, riboflavin, and folate.
 Accessible, inexpensive canned fish, such as tuna, is a great way to get more beneficial seafood in your diet.
-In these Nori Tuna Wraps, canned tuna joins forces with boiled egg, avocado, cucumbers, and sriracha for an easy, filling lunch reminiscent of onigiri that you can easily imagine forgoing Seamless for.
+In this grain-free wrap, canned tuna joins forces with boiled egg, avocado, cucumbers, and sriracha for an easy, filling lunch reminiscent of onigiri that you can easily imagine forgoing Seamless for.

 3. Lentil Lettuce Wraps